jdc-cunningham/freelancer-journal/DEVLOG.md

 Pretty cool I built it for mac and it just worked other than a start up menu label issue

+6:51 PM

+Oh man...
+I just realized if two instances are open they'll overwrite each other

+Need a way to tell the other instance to sync damn... ugh...
+I can do it (websocket) but I'm lazy...

+I don't want to lose data though either, there are no copies, just one

+Ugh... fine I'll do it

+---

 01/17/2024

 12:31 AM